KarlGong/ptest/doc/en/index.rst

 ================
 5.1 - Success, failure, skipped and assert
 ------------------------------------------
-A test is considered successful if it completed without throwing any exception or if it threw an exception that was expected (see the documentation for the *expected_exceptions* attribute found on the **@Test** decorator).
+A test is considered successful if it completed without throwing any exception or if it threw an exception that was expected (see the documentation for the `expected_exceptions <#2310---expected_exceptions>`_ attribute found on the **@Test** decorator).
 And it will be marked as skipped if its **@BeforeXXX** failed.

 Your test methods will typically be made of calls that can throw an exception, or of various assertions (using the Python ``assert`` keyword).
 An ``assert`` failing will trigger an ``AssertionError``, which in turn will mark the method as failed.